LLschuster/GameOfThronesHouses/README.md

 React app powered by the API from ice and fire

+List the houses of the seven kingdoms.
+When clicking one of them, a detail page is showed.

 ## Available Scripts
 In the project directory, you can run: